Cetate Synagogue: Architecture

 Cetate Synagogue is one of the most distinctive and original buildings in the city.
 It has an eclectic style, typical of the second half of the 19th century, with ornaments of Moorish Revival and Romanesque Revival styles, with decorations specific to Judaism.
 The layout of the building is a central, cruciform one, to which the body of the vestibule, flanked by the two towers of the building, is added to the west.
+The towers are capped with onion-shaped domes and flank a Moorish horseshoe arch supported by Corinthian columns.
 The main facade is built of apparent brick and glazed ceramic tiles.
 The alternation of the use of two-tone bricks draws geometric motifs on the entire surface of the main facade, but dominated by the large rose window, in which the symbol of the Star of David can be noticed.